 When the network diagram shapes library opens, most of the space is taken up with a blank drawing page.
 Because it is important to line up the shapes when you create a diagram, the page appears with grid lines on it.

-It's easy to connect organizational chart shapes in Edraw.
+It's easy to connect network diagram shapes in Edraw.

 On the Home tab, in the Basic Tools group, click the Connector tool.

 To create a smart connector you need to point the cursor at any connection point of the shape.
 The connection point will be highlighted red.

 The following images are drawn with the Edraw network diagram software.
 You can find more examples in the example gallery.
 The following illustrations show some basic network diagrams.

 |Home Network Diagram||Cisco Network Design||Network Topologies|

 Creating a detailed network diagram with Edraw is an effective way to design and document a computer network, like the following illustration.